 Ms. Amanda began teaching cello, piano and violin for beginners to intermediate level students for the School of Music in the Spring of 2015.
 She is active in multiple chamber groups, plays for weddings and local churches, and enjoys accompanying her students as they play their instrument.
-She will be completing her Associates in Arts degree in Music Performance from the College of Central Florida in May of 2019.
+She is working on her Associates in Arts degree in Music Performance from the College of Central Florida.
 Amanda loves working with students of all ages and hopes to instill in them a love for music.

 Mr. Andrew started teaching the drum set for FBC’s School of Music in the spring 2015.
 He has been studying and playing drums for 17 years.
 He also assisted from 2012 to present the Lake Weir High School marching drum line during the summer.
 Andrew will be attending the College of Central Florida in pursuit of a music education degree.

 Mrs. Audrey started teaching violin and viola to beginners and advanced levels of students for FBC in the spring 2019.
 She was born in Taipei, Taiwan.
 Mrs. Audrey began playing violin at age seven and came to the U.S. at eighteen to attend Biola University in Los Angeles, California.
 She studied with several famous violinists, including Mr. Su Tseng-tu of Taiwan Cultural University, and Mr. Mark Baranov, Assistant Concertmaster of L.A.
 Philharmonic.
 She transferred to University of Florida to further study with Dr. Jana Lower.
 She received the Dean’s list award and was chosen to play at the honorary recital.
 Mrs. Audrey graduated from the University of Florida with honors and received a Bachelor of Art in Violin Performance.
 In addition, she holds a Florida Professional Teacher’s Certificate in Music.

 Mrs. Audrey has many years of teaching and performance experiences.
 She enjoys working with students in private lessons as well as chamber ensembles.
 She currently lives in Ocala with her husband, three children and two dogs.
 In her spare time, she enjoys reading, writing, and nature walks.